 Let me tell you a little about my journey to more joy, more purpose, and more fulfillment.

 Many years ago, I was an out-of-balance high achiever.
 I was busy checking off boxes, working full-time, attending courses in the evening, and trying to be a great wife and mother to two small children.
 I was my own version of a Superwoman.
 Instead of feeling accomplished, I felt overwhelmed, tired, and unfulfilled.

 That’s when I decided to remove myself from the hamster wheel.
 I had an Aha!
 Moment.
 I realized that trying to accomplish an old goal just to be able to say I did it or to meet someone else’s definition of success would not lead me to a life of joy and fulfillment – the life I deserved.
 I made a promise to myself from that point on, I would do what “lights me up.”
 That is the work I do today.

 I receive such satisfaction knowing I help others achieve success in ways that matter most to them and that reflects the life they desire and are meant to live.
 This work lets me feel most alive.

 Tell me, what is it you plan to do with your one wild and precious life?

 My answer to her question: I want the world to know that I’m here, and I care.
 That’s why my work extends outward to help others believe in themselves and in the beauty of their dreams.
 That’s also why I’ve chosen to serve and contribute to organizations whose missions are to lift people higher and make a difference in the world.

-I also serve on several boards as noted in my bio.
+I serve on several boards as noted in my bio.
 I am also proud to fund the Harris Family Opportunity Scholarship Endowment at the University of Georgia, the Tonya Harris Cornileus CJC Diversity in Communications Endowed Scholarship Fund at the University of Florida, and the Gwendolyn Pinkney Harris Scholarship Fund (in memory of my mother), along with other philanthropic endeavors.
 Knowing I am contributing to help others achieve their dreams and goals is deeply fulfilling.